 It’s important to plan a schedule in advance and stick to it.
 Depending on the project, this can vary by week.
 If you’re moving from project to project during the day, leave yourself extra time so you’re not running to the next job and risking a late arrival.
 Be cautious not to have your scheduled work overlap.

 Anyone who is working multiple jobs must know when to work and allot time to rest.
 If you don’t you’re risking burnout.
 Plan time for lunch breaks and know your days off.
 Spend time on projects and hobbies you enjoy.
 This will help you keep a clear mind and do the best work possible.

 In some cases, you may need to hire a subcontractor to help with the work.
 When hiring a subcontractor, be sure do to plenty of research on their work.
 After all, they will be representing you on the job.
 Explain the project as thoroughly as possible so they understand the work they will be doing.
 Always be available for questions if they come up on the job.

 Sometimes when you’re busy, the quality of work you produce may suffer.
 While getting as much work done as possible is a great thing, if it’s not done well, you could be losing business.
-Always double check your work during and after the project.
+Always double-check your work during and after the project.
 This is especially true if you plan on hiring subcontractors.

-One thing that may get lost is providing excellent service to your customer.
+One thing that may get lost if distracted is providing excellent service to your customer.
 Never let your schedule change the way you interact with your customers.
 Respond professionally to any questions they may have and always show up on time.
-Providing great service is key to gaining a loyal customer service and even referrals at the end of a job.
+Providing great service is key to gaining loyal customer service and even referrals at the end of a job.